GoDxVictoryRR/mindflow-frontend/README.md

 # 🧠 MindFlow Frontend

-A modern, responsive frontend for **MindFlow**, an AI-powered text assistant that connects to the backend (Flask + Google Gemini API).
-This project is built with **React** and communicates with the backend to process user inputs.
+> **MindFlow** is an AI-powered app that converts unstructured text into an **interactive mind map**.
+> This repository contains the **React frontend** of the project.
+> 👉 The Flask + Google Gemini backend is maintained separately here: https://github.com/GoDxVictoryRR/mindflow-backend

 ---